google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 </figure>

 If both pieces of code have common dependencies, you can share them to avoid downloading their code multiple times.
-This is done with [the webpack's `externals` option](https://webpack.js.org/configuration/externals/) – it replaces modules with variables or other external imports.
+This is done with [the webpack’s `externals` option](https://webpack.js.org/configuration/externals/) – it replaces modules with variables or other external imports.